PatrickJS/PatrickJS-starter/README.md

 * `npm run server` to start the server

 ## Running the app
 After you have installed all dependencies you can now run the app.
-Run `npm server` to start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
-The port will be displayed to you as `http://localhost:8080`.
+Run `npm run server` to start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
+The port will be displayed to you as `http://localhost:8080` (or if you prefer IPv6 then it's `http://[::1]:8080/`).

 ### server
 ```bash